EMCECS/charts/snmp-notifier/README.md

 ## Configuration

 ### configure v3 SNMP notifier to send v3 SNMP traps
-In order to setup SNMP v3 notifier, the following configuration parameters are mandatory:
+In order to setup SNMP v3 notifier, the following configuration parameters are required:

  1. version
  2. username